tpeditz/Termux-Banner-tp/README.md

 ## Issue / Feedback :

 <pre>
-  you can contact us through telegram username : @realbhai4you i would like to help you during installation of termux banner ;)
+  you can contact us through telegram username : @tp_editz i would like to help you during installation of termux banner ;)
 </pre>

 ## Tutorial :
 <p>
-  <a href="https://bhai4you.blogspot.com/2021/12/evileye2.html">Easy New Method</a>
+  <a href="https://tpeditz.blogspot.com/2021/12/evileye2.html">Easy New Method</a>
   </p>

 ## Termux Ninja App